etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/Data_Access_Layer.md

     SQLC and DAL: The standard Etendo Classic database access (through Windows) works outside of the DAL.
 This means that, database access uses a different connection than the DAL.
-If both connections update the database, then it is possible that a deadlock situations happens.
+If both connections update the database, then it is possible that a deadlock situation happens.
     So, when working/updating through both the DAL and SQLC one should always first commit/close the connection of the DAL explicitly before continuing with SQLC or the other way around.